Love Canal: Hooker Chemical Company, 1940s–1952

 By the end of the 1940s, Hooker Chemical Company was searching for a place to dispose its large quantity of chemical waste.
-The Niagara Power and Development Company granted permission to Hooker during 1942 to dump wastes into the canal.
+The Niagara Power and Development Company granted Hooker permission during 1942 to dump wastes into the canal.
 The canal was drained and lined with thick clay.
 Into this site, Hooker began placing 55 USgal drums.
 In 1947, Hooker bought the canal and the 70 ft banks on either side of the canal.
 It subsequently converted it into a 16 acre landfill.

 In 1948, the City of Niagara Falls ended self-sufficient disposal of refuse and Hooker Chemical became the sole user and owner of the site.

 In early 1952, when it became apparent that the site would likely be developed for construction, Hooker ceased use of Love Canal as a dumpsite.
 During its 10-year lifespan, the landfill served as the dumping site of 21800 ST of chemicals, mostly composed of products such as "caustics, alkalines, fatty acid and chlorinated hydrocarbons resulting from the manufacturing of dyes, perfumes, and solvents for rubber and synthetic resins".
 These chemicals were buried at a depth of 20 to 25 ft.
 Upon its closure, the canal was covered with a clay seal to prevent leakage.
 Over time, vegetation settled and began to grow atop the dump site.

 By the 1950s, the city of Niagara Falls was experiencing a population increase.
 With a growing population, the Niagara Falls City School District needed land to build new schools and attempted to purchase the property from Hooker Chemical.
 The population reached more than 98,000 by the 1950 census.